 Where Can I Buy Phosphorus?

-While red phosphorus is available for purchase online, other allotropic forms of the element are not.
-Phosphorus is refined from phosphate compounds found in bone ash, natural minerals, or even urine.
+Elemental phosphorus is refined and isolated from phosphate compounds found in bone ash, natural minerals, or even urine.
 The refinement process is detailed here; this should only be performed in a lab with professional aid and supervision.

-In many countries, including the USA, the sale of white and red phosphorus is restricted, because it will reduce elemental iodine to hydroiodic acid.
+In many countries, including the USA, the sale of red phosphorus is heavily restricted, because it will reduce elemental iodine to hydroiodic acid.
 HI can then be used to reduce ephedrine or pseudoephedrine to methamphetamine.
 Sigma Aldrich sells red phosphorus to its screened list of customers.
 People have also been known to purchase it from overseas suppliers.